 The blanket should at least add ten percent of the person’s body weight.
 A blanket for a 140-pound person should weigh around 14 to 16 pounds.
 For kids, the ten percent should be adhered to or as prescribed by a specialist.
 In grown-ups though, the weight can be relative.
 As relative as a person’s preference for the softness of their mattresses.
 The blanket can’t be too light or it’s just another blanket.
 Blankets that are too heavy can actually have the opposite effect.

 The blankets should not also be too large.
 Just enough to cover the person and not the bed.
-Parts of the blanket on the sides of the bed actually adds more weight.
+Parts of the blanket on the sides of the bed adds more weight.

 Do Weighted Blankets Work For Adults Trying To Get Better Sleep?

-Just so we’re not pulling a blanket over your eyes, it’s best to further explain the science of weighted blankets and how they can help you get a good night’s sleep.
+Just so we’re not pulling a blanket over your eyes, it’s best to explain further the science of weighted blankets and how they can help you get a good night’s sleep.

 Weighted Blankets For Insomnia = Serotonin

-So aside from various relaxation techniques, the easiest solution for those not in the know of such things, is the deep pressure touch (DPT) therapy equivalent provided by weighted blankets.
-DPT aids in the regulation of the peripheral nervous system thus helping you relax.
+So aside from various relaxation techniques, the easiest solution for those not in the know of such things is the deep pressure touch (DPT) therapy equivalent provided by weighted blankets.
+DPT aids in the regulation of the peripheral nervous system, thus helping you relax.

 What Are The Benefits of Sleeping With A Weighted Blankets?

-Other than promoting sleep, weighted blankets aka gravity blankets can help with the following:
+Other than promoting sleep, weighted blankets, aka gravity blankets can help with the following:

 Better focus and concentration – weighted blankets can also help in focus and concentration for kids and adults when used to cover the lap while at work.
 Perfect for home office or online workers.
 According to a study, kids with ADHD had improved focus when provided a weighted blanket.

 No Side Effects – another effect is that using a weighted blanket instead of taking sleeping medication lessens the possibility of any side effects.
-Plus, sleep or calming meds tend to be expensive depending on the prescription.
+Plus, sleep or calming meds tend to be expensive, depending on the prescription.

 Avoiding Depression – another major side effect of sleep deprivation is depression.
 Depression can lead to the use and purchase of anti-depressants that stimulate the production of serotonin.
 Something provided for free when using weighted blankets (after the blanket investment of course).
 Continuous use of drugs can cause dependency in which the body begins having trouble producing its own serotonin.
 Being dependent on any drug only adds to one’s feeling of depression.

-Avoiding Aggression – because an imbalance to the sympathetic system results in a fight or flight response, victims become subject to irritability and anger which affects those around him/her.
+Avoiding Aggression – because an imbalance to the sympathetic system results in a fight or flight response, victims become subject to irritability and anger, which affects those around him/her.
 People normally become irritable due to lack of sleep thus becoming a danger to themselves and those around them.
 Having a good night’s rest with the help of weighted blankets results in a better mood the following day.

 Sensory Process Disorder – this is when kids and adults become highly-sensitive or become apathetic to stimuli.
-Oversensitivity is when people become over-sensitive or overwhelmed by certain noises, bodily contact or even being exposed to crowds.
-Hyposensitivity on the other hand is just the opposite.
+Oversensitivity is when people become over-sensitive or overwhelmed by certain noises, bodily contact, or even being exposed to crowds.
+Hyposensitivity, on the other hand, is just the opposite.
 Kids and adults may not react quickly enough to noise and touch.
-Since people with hyposensitivity tend to seek out stimuli, weighted blankets that emulate hugs are perfect for them especially to kids, thus despite their condition could result in pleasant personalities.
+Since people with hyposensitivity tend to seek out stimuli, weighted blankets that emulate hugs are perfect for them, especially to kids, thus despite their condition could result in pleasant personalities.

 Do Weighted Blankets Work For Anxiety?

 Fibromyalgia – lastly, the massaging effect of weighted blankets can help with the symptoms of fibromyalgia, an often misdiagnosed chronic pain disorder.
-The best way to ease fibromyalgia is by myofascial release, in other words, massaging the areas where the body experiences pain.
+The best way to ease fibromyalgia is by myofascial release; in other words, massaging the areas where the body experiences pain.
 Again, weighted blankets have that massaging effect that can reduce the symptoms.

 What Are The Best Weighted Blankets To Buy?

-So if you’re interested in weighted blankets, a great place to start shopping is Mosaic Weighted Blankets, https://mosaicweightedblankets.com
+If you’re interested in weighted blankets, a great place to start shopping is Mosaic Weighted Blankets, https://mosaicweightedblankets.com